chaos-mesh/website/docs/extend-chaos-daemon-interface.md

     }
     ```

-    After `chaos-daemon` receives the `ExecHelloWorldChaos` request, you will see a list of processes in the current container.
+    After `chaos-daemon` receives the `ExecHelloWorldChaos` request, you can see a list of processes in the current container.

 3. Send a gRPC request when applying the chaos experiment.